Vanlife Stoves: Best Options for Cooking in Your Campervan

 Mini Wood Burning Stoves

 A wood-burning stove for campervans is a self-contained unit that produces heat by combusting wood.
-Unlike other stoves, it can be used to propel heat throughout your van and keep you warm in cold temperatures.
+Unlike other stoves, it can be used to keep your campervan warm during winter.

 There are two main types of this stove: exterior and interior models.
 Exterior wood burning stoves are compact, portable appliances that are set up outdoors.
 Interior stoves, on the other hand, are installed directly into your van.